-It’s Earth Day’s 50th anniversary this year, and the focus is climate action, which is also the main focus of our own sustainable mission statement.
-So, to mark the anniversary of this increasingly important day in the calendar, we’ve pulled together a list of 50 small and simple ways to tackle climate change, from plant-based diets to food waste apps.
-We want to help you #LiveALittleGreener.
+As it was Earth Day’s 50th anniversary last year, with the focus of climate action (which is also the main focus of our own sustainable mission statement), we decided to mark the anniversary of this increasingly important day in the calendar by pulling together a list of 50 small and simple ways to tackle climate change, from plant-based diets to food waste apps.
+Even though this was written for last year’s Earth Day theme, it’s still a useful, jam-packed list of ways to help you #LiveALittleGreener.

 - Offset your travel: Whether that’s through a tree-planting initiative, with the airline you’re flying with or another offsetting programme.